Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Sandra Oh, "Miranda Bailey" (Grey's Anatomy)

 It's hard to imagine any other person portraying our favorite headstrong, driven doctor Christina Yang.
-However, Sandra Oh went in to her Grey's Anatomy audition thinking she would try out for Dr. Miranda Bailey.
-Though she was initially invited to read for Bailey, Oh changed her mind and pushed to audition for Christina Yang instead.
+However, Sandra Oh went into her Grey's Anatomy audition thinking she would try out for Dr. Miranda Bailey.
+Though she was initially invited to read for Miranda, Oh changed her mind and pushed to audition for Christina instead.
 Creator Shonda Rhimes once revealed of her audition, "She brought this energy that felt very fresh.
 From the beginning, I've been shaping Christina around Sandra a little bit."
-Chandra Wilson was then cast as Miranda Bailey.
+Chandra Wilson was then cast as Miranda.